dhansel/Altair8800-IOBus/02-serial-port/README.md

 To keep the chip count down, the serial clock generator on this card is implemented using an ATTiny85 microcontroller.
 Note that the controller is driven by a 11.0592MHz crystal (as opposed to the usual 8Mhz or 16Mhz) which allows for precise serial rates.
-Program the ATTiny85 with the clockgen.hex file in this folder and make sure to use the following fuse settings: LOW=0xFF, HIGH=0x57, EXTENDED=0xFF
+Use a MiniPro TL866 or similar programmer to upload the clockgen.hex file in this folder to the ATTiny85, using the following fuse settings: Low=0xFF, High=0x57, Extended=0xFF.

 The baud rate is set by the DIP switches on the card itself, not by the software (same as it was with the original 88-2SIO card).